Co-op

 • Increases the knowledge, employability and skill levels of youth.

-• Enhances employee morale.
-Employees who work with students gain new skills, both supervisory and interpersonal.
+• Employees who work with students gain new skills, both supervisory and interpersonal.
 They also enjoy the benefit of youthful enthusiasm.

 Community Benefits: